M.I.L.F. $: Background

 The music video for "M.I.L.F. $" was conceptualized by Fergie and filmed with director Colin Tilley in Los Angeles.
-Set in a candy-colored town called "Milfville", it features Fergie with a group of famous mothers, including Ciara, Chrissy Teigen, Alessandra Ambrosio, Kim Kardashian, Gemma Ward, Devon Aoki, Angela Lindvall, Isabeli Fontana, Amber Valletta, and Natasha Poly as lingerie-clad 1950s housewives.
+Set in a stereotypical 1950s candy-colored town called "Milfville" albeit with modern vehicles, it features Fergie with a group of famous mothers, including Ciara, Chrissy Teigen, Alessandra Ambrosio, Kim Kardashian, Gemma Ward, Devon Aoki, Angela Lindvall, Isabeli Fontana, Amber Valletta, and Natasha Poly as the lingerie-clad housewives.

 Later in the video, Fergie is shown waitressing at a soda shop, teaching a classroom full of rowdy, letterman jacket-wearing teens, and taking a bath in a tub filled with milk.
+(Specifically, she wears a body-briefer and rests on her belly, half-submerged in the milk.)
 The video ends with several mothers each shooting their own "Got Milf?" ads.
 Male models Jon Kortajarena and Jordan Barrett appear as a milkman and a bartender, respectively.
 Ambrosio's daughter Anja and Teigen's daughter Luna make appearances.

 The video premiered online on Vevo on July 1, 2016.
-As of December 2022, the video has reached over 322 million views on the video-sharing website YouTube.
+As of July 2023, the video has reached over 326 million views on YouTube.

 Filming

 Teigen's daughter, Luna, was three weeks old when the video was filmed, so the crew took extra efforts to be considerate on set.
-According to Teigen, the set was closed, the air was turned off and people were cleared out.
+According to Teigen, the set was closed, the air conditioning was turned off and people were cleared out.
 Teigen was accompanied by her husband John Legend on set.

 Fashion

 To prepare for the video, Swedish stylist B. Åkerlund planned for about two weeks, then took two more weeks to assemble the cast and select their clothing and accessories.
 Teigen wore an outfit from Moschino Couture while shooting her breastfeeding scene.
-For the milk shower scene, Kardashian wore a custom-made layered nude body suit from designer Atsuko Kudo to give an illusion of her being naked, while Fergie wore a yellow crop top that references the original album cover of Bon Jovi's Slippery When Wet album.
+For the milk shower scene, Kardashian wore a custom-made layered nude body suit from designer Atsuko Kudo to give an illusion of her being naked, while Fergie wore a yellow crop top that references the original album cover of Bon Jovi's Slippery When Wet.